arangodb-foxx/grafana-connector/README.md

     FOR data IN data
         LET doc = {time: data.date, value: data.value}

-This query will augmented and executed as
+This query will be augmented and executed as

      FOR data IN data LET doc = {time: data.date, value: data.value}
           FILTER doc.time >= @value0 AND doc.time < @value1